Automotive Technology Classes

 Engine Management Systems

-In this phase, we will start off by learning about basic electricity, then move into operating a Digital Multimeter to measure voltage, volt drops, resistance, and amperage.
-From there, we will progress to the Starting and Charging systems and learn how to diagnose existing problems; explore engine fundamentals; light-duty diesel aids; walk through how the lubrication and cooling systems work in the engine; cover engine component inspections and repair; and prepare you to take the Snap-On Meter certification.
-Throughout this course, we will be using the latest versions of shop information, including All-Data, Shop-Key, and manufacturer service information systems.
+You’ll start off learning about basic electricity, then move into operating a digital multimeter to measure voltage, volt drops, resistance, and amperage.
+From there, you’ll progress to the starting and charging systems and learn how to diagnose existing problems; explore engine fundamentals; work with light-duty diesel aids; walk through how the lubrication and cooling systems work in the engine; cover engine component inspections and repair; and get prepared to take the Snap-On Meter certification.
+Throughout this course, you’ll get experience using the latest versions of shop information, including All-Data, Shop-Key, and manufacturer service information systems.

 Drivability Diagnostics

-Using the same tools and diagnostic equipment you will find on the job, you will perform detailed sensor diagnostics, plus use lab scopes and scan tools to diagnose fuel and ignition systems, electric and hybrid technology, and more.
-You will also get the opportunity to earn certifications on the tools you will be using for diagnostics throughout the Automotive program as a whole.
+In this course, you’ll gain experience on the tools you’ll be using for diagnostics throughout the Automotive program as a whole.
+Using the same tools and diagnostic equipment you’ll find on the job, you’ll perform detailed sensor diagnostics.
+You’ll also get to learn how to use lab scopes and scan tools to diagnose fuel and ignition systems, learn about electric and hybrid technology, and more.

-- Light-duty diesel low- and high-pressure fuel system theory and diagnosis
+- Practice light-duty diesel low- and high-pressure fuel system theory and diagnosis

-- Forced air induction (fixed and variable turbochargers)
+- Gain hands-on experience in forced air induction (fixed and variable turbochargers)

 Drivetrain Systems

-We start the course with a fully assembled automatic transmission… then immediately tear it down and spend the rest of our time learning how to put it back together correctly.
-Along the way, we will explore: differentials, drivelines, planetary gears, precision measuring instruments, torque converters, and the removal and reinstallation of a front-wheel-drive transaxle.
-Upon completion of the transmission rebuild, you will dyno-test the transmission to ensure proper operation of all forward and reverse gears.
+You’ll start the course with a fully assembled automatic transmission, which you’ll immediately disassemble and spend the rest of your time learning how to put it back together correctly.
+Along the way, you’ll explore- differentials, drivelines, planetary gears; precision measuring instruments; torque converters, and removal and reinstallation of a front-wheel-drive transaxle.
+Upon completion of the transmission rebuild, you’ll dyno-test the transmission to ensure proper operation of all forward and reverse gears.

 Chassis

-Get to know everything underneath the vehicle!
-As part of this section, we get into the heating and air-conditioning systems, teaching you how to work with R-12, R-134A, and newer 1234YF refrigerant systems.
-You will also get hands-on experience with brake systems, on-car brake surfacing with Pro-Cut equipment (and the ability to acquire a Pro-Cut On-Car certification), computerized four-wheel alignment, fasteners, steering and suspension systems, supplemental inflatable restraint systems (SIR), tires and wheel balancing, wheel bearings, traction control systems, and vibration analysis.
+Get to know everything underneath the vehicle.
+As part of this phase, you‘ll get into heating and air-conditioning systems, and you’ll learn how to work with R-12, R-134A, and newer 1234YF refrigerant systems.
+You’ll also get hands-on experience with brake systems, on-car brake surfacing with Pro-Cut equipment (and the ability to acquire a Pro-Cut On-Car certification), computerized four-wheel alignment, fasteners, steering and suspension systems, supplemental inflatable restraint systems (SIR), tires and wheel balancing, wheel bearings, traction control systems, and vibration analysis.

 Specialty Program